IoannisPapageorgiou/Bayesian-Context-Trees/README.md

 The header file "node.h" defines structures for representing nodes and trees in C++.
 The header file "Functions.h" contains all the required functions for the implementation of the main algorithms.
-Changes to these header files are not at all needed to in order to run the algorithms.
+Changes to these header files are not at all needed in order to run the algorithms.